 NDCEL Principal and Superintendent Mentorship Program

-The group will be utilizing case-studies from lived experiences and through a cohort consultation protocol and aligning with their personal principal challenges.
+The group will be utilizing case-studies from lived experiences and through a cohort consultation protocol and aligning with their personal administrator challenges.
 Each participant will have access to direct principal support to address challenges faced during the mentorship program.

 The mentor program will be a combination of face to face (in combination with conferences) and virtual meetings (using Zoom).
 Mentors and Mentees will also use an app called WhatsApp.
 This app will be used for communication, check-ins, and chats during the process.

 After the initial meeting in August, the Mentor Cohort Members will meet as a group virtually and face to face during the year (see schedule below).
 The Virtual sessions will be done via Zoom.
 They will last approximately 1.5 hours.
 The cohort group will choose the time frame that best suits them and their schedules.
 Choices for meeting times could be:

 · 9:00 am – 10:30 pm

 Sessions will follow a case-study and consultancy protocol format catered to addressing real life challenges the cohort members are experiencing.
 If there are topics the cohort group would like to have addressed or received additional information and training – this can be requested.
 A tentative agenda for the next meeting will be shared prior to each meeting.
 Suggestions from participants can be added to agendas as needed.
 Cohort members will also have access to a support mentor who they can meet with one-on-one as needed.

 There will be virtual zoom check-ins for each of the small groups between some of the face-to-face and large group meetings.
 Each of the small groups can adjust the times they meet to best suit them.